-Throughout history, Britain's beauty has inspired many poets, writers and artists to create heart-stopping work.
-This year, 21st March marks World Poetry Day, and we've picked out some of Britain's most inspiring locations.
+Throughout history, Britain's beauty has inspired many poets, writers, and artists to create beautiful work, and this literary culture is something to be celebrated.
+Whether you're taking a trip to mark World Poetry Day or simply exploring the poetic history of Britain, we've picked out some of Britain's most inspiring locations.

-As the first UNESCO City of Literature in the world, when you visit Edinburgh, you have to travel by the book.
-The atmospheric city, which has inspired more than 500 novels, has a literary heritage spanning centuries, and is home to some of the world's most exciting contemporary writers.
-From the verse of 18th century poet Robert Burns to works of modern-day writers like Ian Rankin and J K Rowling, the city breathes literature.
+As the world's first UNESCO City of Literature, you must travel by the book when you visit Edinburgh.
+The atmospheric city, which has inspired over 500 novels, has a centuries-long literary heritage and is home to some of the world's most exciting contemporary writers.
+From the verse of 18th-century poet Robert Burns to works of modern-day writers like Ian Rankin and Irvine Welsh, the city breathes literature.

-- Join the award-winning Edinburgh Literary Pub Tour, where you will be led by professional actors on a brilliant and witty romp through Edinburgh’s Old and New Town.
+- Join the award-winning Edinburgh Literary Pub Tour, where professional actors will lead you on a brilliant and witty romp through Edinburgh’s Old and New Towns.

 - Visit the sites and haunts of Edinburgh’s literary legends on a literary walking tour to see for yourselves what inspired them.